philamp/jellygrail/README.md

 ## 🚧 2/ Build

-Find a conveniant directory on your system, beware this folder will store the rclone cache _(0.5%~ of your real-debrid storage size)_ and this folder is represented by a dot ``.`` in this page.
+Find a conveniant directory on your system, beware this folder will store the rclone cache _(0.5%~ of your real-debrid storage size)_ and the jellygrail folder created by git pull is represented by a dot ``.`` in this page.

 ````
 git clone https://github.com/philamp/jellygrail.git